Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Downtime

-In the background, players can do a number of things that advance their PCs, but are only summarized at the table.
+In the background or between scenarios, players can do a number of things that are summarized at the table.
 They could read tomes, spend time with their bonds, improve an aspect of their character, craft something, research a topic, travel somewhere, make new acquaintances, or earn money.

 These are just some suggestions, and the Warden should determine the effects and the amount of time that must be spent.
 A good rule of thumb for the length of a downtime action is two weeks, but the Warden should adjust the time to their needs.

 [back to index](#index)
 <p></p>

+## Bestiary

+**Cultist**
+5 HP, 8 STR, 10 DEX, 13 WIL, Dagger (d6)
+- Some could know spells.
+- Fanatics willing to give their life for their master.

+**Deep One Youngling**
+3 HP, 1 Armor, 5 STR, 11 DEX, 4 WIL, bite (d6)
+- Usually appear in groups (treat as detachment).
+- Can shoot a poisonous stinger that deals d8 damage to DEX for one hour.

+**Mi-Go Warrior**
+14 HP, 2 Armor, 14 STR, 7 DEX, 8 WIL, claws (d8 + d8)
+- Can fly and call to summon additional Mi-Go.

+**Shoggoth**
+25 HP, 18 STR, 5 DEX, 5 WIL, tentacles (d8, blast), detachment
+- Critical damage: grapples investigator, deals d4 damage per round until freed.

 ### Creating Monsters and NPCs